-Here’s how to cook spaghetti squash the absolute best way: roasted in the oven.
-Baked spaghetti squash yields tasty, fluffy noodles (never soggy!) that you can use in so many different ways!
+Here’s how to cook spaghetti squash in the oven, which is the absolute best way!
+Roasting spaghetti squash yields tasty, fluffy noodles (never soggy!) that you can use in so many different ways!

 Email Me the Recipe!

 Spaghetti squash is budget-friendly, mild (key for serving kids), easy to prep, and versatile.
-Unfortunately, it’s also underutilized, and I think a big reason is people aren’t sure how to cook it.
-That changes today!
+Unfortunately, it’s also underutilized, and I think a big reason is people aren’t sure how to cook spaghetti squash in the oven.

 - Fluffy and Tender.
 Baked spaghetti squash yields strands are tender, yummy, and pair well with just about any flavor.
 Some methods of cooking spaghetti squash yield water-logged “noodles” but roasting avoids this.